 CoNNect and coLLect

 Connect with Jordan on Instagram to stay up to date with his latest works and events.
 Prints and other merchandise (phone cases, travel mugs, clothing, etc.) are also available through Society 6 or Red Bubble.

+My life as a digital nomad significantly influences my methods and the way I work, and I will often gain inspiration from my constantly changing environment.
 I prefer working on large canvases that block everything else out and leave the viewer immersed in the emotion of the work.
 I do this in acrylic as it allows me to most quickly and fluently transfer my turbulent thoughts and emotions whilst staying focused on the subject matter.

 Jordan’s life as an artist began in childhood; raised by a painter mother and musician father, and attending both art and music school.
 Once completing his engineering degree Jordan commissioned into the military where he was exposed to a world centred on human conflict and aggression, where lethal violence and destruction would be desensitised; and sometimes even celebrated.
 In time this hyper-awareness of the human capacity for such atrocities resulted in a debilitating anxiety and depression.

-It was at this point that Jordan rediscovered painting, which he has practiced professionally ever since; counter-balancing his ongoing scientific endeavours with an artistic investigation into the human condition.
+It was at this point that Jordan rediscovered painting, which he has practiced professionally ever since; complementing his ongoing scientific endeavours with an artistic investigation into the human condition.
 His work quickly proved to be successful; having been internationally collected, commissioned, and gallery represented within the first month.